 Using TCP acceleration that speeds up the TCP protocol at the source avoids the need for a second device at the destination.
 The module can cut latency and low performance of TCP-based applications.

-The Tele-Acceleration module optimizes meshed flows and determines the optimal bandwidth for each
+The Tele-Acceleration module optimizes meshed flows and determines the optimal bandwidth for each session to deliver applications to remote sites.
+It also combines both acceleration and performance guarantees.

 Network analysis goes Stealth